 The San Jose, Calif.-based networking giant said the flaws include two Lightweight Directory Access Protocol (LDAP) authentication bypass vulnerabilities and two denial-of-service vulnerabilities.
 Cisco PIX and ASA appliances provide firewall, intrusion detection, VPN and secure connectivity services.

-"The LDAP authentication bypass vulnerabilities are caused by a specific processing path followed when the device is set up to use a LDAP authentication server,"
+"The LDAP authentication bypass vulnerabilities are caused by a specific processing path followed when the device is set up to use a LDAP authentication server," Cisco said in an advisory.
+"These vulnerabilities may allow unauthenticated users to access either the internal network or the device itself."

 The two denial-of-service flaws may be triggered when devices terminate VPNs, the vendor added.
 These denial-of-service vulnerabilities may allow an attacker to disconnect VPN users, prevent new connections or prevent the device from transmitting traffic.